The Endowed Chair in Wetland and Waterfowl Conservation

 Studying population dynamics of lesser snow geese and Ross’s geese in the Canadian Arctic

 Collectively, lesser snow geese and Ross’s geese represent some of the largest populations in North America.
 These birds are colonial nesting, sometimes nesting in densities greater than one million birds over a small space of the Canadian Arctic.
-Working with researchers from Environment and Climate Change Canada, we have been studying snow goose and Ross’s goose survival, productivity and movements at one of the largest breeding colonies in the central Arctic.
+Working with researchers from Environment and Climate Change Canada, we have been studying snow goose and Ross’s goose survival, productivity and movements at multiple breeding colonies in the central Arctic and subarctic.
 This information will help contextualize continental snow goose and Ross’s goose population patterns, as well as range shifts across the breeding range.